ScottPlot/ScottPlot/README.md

 # ScottPlot

-**ScottPlot is a free and open-source interactive graphing library for .NET written in C#.**
+**ScottPlot is a free and open-source interactive plotting library for .NET** which makes it easy to interactively display data in a variety of formats.
+You can generate line plots, bar charts, error charts, scatter plots, etc., with just a few lines of code (see the [ScottPlot Cookbook](/cookbook/) for examples).
-In a GUI environment ScottPlot makes it easy to display data interactively (left-click-drag pan, right-click-drag zoom), and in non-GUI environments ScottPlot can be used to create graphs and save them as images.
-ScottPlot is easy to use because it is available on NuGet and it has no dependencies outside the .NET Framework (or .NET Core) libraries.

 ![](/demos/src/plot-types/ScottPlot-screenshot.gif)

+In graphical environments plots can be displayed interactively (left-click-drag to pan and right-click-drag to zoom) and in console applications plots can be created and saved as images.

+ScottPlot targets multiple frameworks (.NET Framework 4.5 and .NET Core 3.0), has user controls for WinForms and WPF, and is available on NuGet.

 ## Quickstart
 1. Install ScottPlot using [NuGet](https://www.nuget.org/packages/ScottPlot/)